 In today's data-driven world, the ability to quickly estimate and simplify numbers remains highly relevant.
 While computers and calculators can perform precise calculations with ease, the skill of rounding is still essential for developing number sense and making informed decisions.
 Understanding how to round to the nearest hundred allows individuals to make quick estimations, verify the reasonableness of computer-generated results, and communicate numerical information effectively.

-Furthermore, the use of data visualization tools has increased the importance of rounding.
+On top of that, the use of data visualization tools has increased the importance of rounding.
 When presenting data in charts, graphs, or dashboards, it is often necessary to round numbers to simplify the presentation and make the information easier to grasp.
 Rounding to the nearest hundred can be particularly useful in these contexts, allowing users to quickly understand the key trends and patterns in the data without being distracted by unnecessary precision.

 Expert opinions in mathematics education and data analysis highlight the ongoing relevance of rounding as a fundamental skill.
 While technology has changed the way we perform calculations, the ability to estimate and approximate remains critical for critical thinking, problem-solving, and effective communication.
 Rounding is not simply a mechanical process; it is a skill that requires understanding, judgment, and the ability to apply mathematical concepts in real-world contexts.